Dick Anderson

 Richard Paul Anderson (born February 10, 1946) is an American former professional football player who was a safety for the Miami Dolphins of the American Football League (AFL) and National Football League (NFL) for nine seasons during the 1960s and 1970s.
-He played college football at Colorado and was recognized as a consensus All-American.
+He played college football for the Colorado Buffaloes and was recognized as a consensus All-American.
 He was selected in third round of the 1968 NFL/AFL draft, and he played for his entire professional career for the Dolphins.